 Saving an extra $37 a month is boring, seeing your account 10 or 15 years later is exciting.

-Learning to find those things that are short-term boring but long-term exciting might be one of the keys to success.
+Learning to find those things that are short-term boring but long-term exciting might be one of the money habits of the rich and the keys to success.

 Many of life’s choices fall into two categories: